ottodevs/omnipools/docs/flow-actions.md

 # Flow Actions Integration

-TrustFlow leverages Flow Actions to provide atomic, cross-chain payout capabilities.
+OmniPools leverages Flow Actions to provide atomic, cross-chain payout capabilities.
 This document details how Flow Actions enables our "weak guarantees" payout system.

 ## What are Flow Actions?